Scotland: Union of the Crowns

-17th century

 In 1603, James VI, King of Scots inherited the thrones of the Kingdom of England and the Kingdom of Ireland in the Union of the Crowns, and moved to London.
+This was a personal union as despite having the same monarch the kingdoms retained their separate parliaments, laws and other institutions.
 The first Union Jack was designed at James's behest, to be flown in addition to the St Andrew's Cross on Scots vessels at sea.
 James VI and I intended to create a single kingdom of Great Britain, but was thwarted in his attempt to do so by the Parliament of England, which supported the wrecking proposal that a full legal union be sought instead, a proposal to which the Scots Parliament would not assent, causing the king to withdraw the plan.

-With the exception of a short period under the Protectorate, Scotland remained a separate state in the 17th century, but there was considerable conflict between the crown and the Covenanters over the form of church government.
+Except for a short period under the Protectorate, Scotland remained a separate state in the 17th century, but there was considerable conflict between the crown and the Covenanters over the form of church government.
 The military was strengthened, allowing the imposition of royal authority on the western Highland clans.
 The 1609 Statutes of Iona compelled the cultural integration of Hebridean clan leaders.
 In 1641 and again in 1643, the Parliament of Scotland unsuccessfully sought a union with England which was "federative" and not "incorporating", in which Scotland would retain a separate parliament.
 The issue of union split the parliament in 1648.